-In this section, we describe the positive economy that is our baseline for estimating key parameters of preferences, technologies, and current fiscal policies of an actual economy.
-We then describe the associated planning problem used to quantify Pareto reforms of the original OLG economy.
+In this section, we describe the positive economy, with current fiscal policies of an actual economy, that is our baseline for estimating parameters of preferences and technologies.
+We then describe the associated planning problem used to quantify Pareto reforms of the OLG economy.